dmpstats/Cluster_Importance_Scoring/README.md

 - "clusters_map.html": if option **Generate Interactive Map** is selected, an interactive map will be produced showing the centroid locations and key properties of the analysed clusters.
 Points are colour-coded according to their assigned importance score, and point size is proportional to the number of location points comprised in the cluster.

+- "clusters_tbl.csv": a dataset with [key metrics](https://github.com/dmpstats/Generate_Avian_Cluster_Metrics?tab=readme-ov-file#cluster-metrics) and the calculated importance scores of the analysed clusters.

 ### Settings

 **Generate Interactive Map** (`map_output`): Select this option to create an interactive map of the output as an App artefact.